 With a lot of food blogs mushrooming on the Net, more and more people are exchanging recipes across geographies.
-The result ‘“ chaos and confusion over names of ingredients!
+The result “ chaos and confusion over names of ingredients!
 One such pair that commonly fall victim to this is yogurt and curd.
-There is lot of confusion about nutritional content of yogurt and curd.
-Here are some quick comparison between yogurt and curd.
+There is the lot of confusion about the nutritional content of yogurt and curd.
+Here sharing few thoughts on yogurt vs curd

-Yogurt is a dairy product commonly used in the Americas, UK and Europe.
-Typically, yoghurt refers to culture of live bacteria – Lactobacillus bulgaricus and Streptococcus thermophilus – in liquid milk to metabolize the lactose or milk sugar present in the milk.
-This leads to production of lactic acid in the milk , the end product being yogurt.
+Yogurt is a dairy product commonly used in the Americas, UK, and Europe.
+Typically, yogurt refers to a culture of live bacteria – Lactobacillus bulgaricus and Streptococcus thermophilus – in liquid milk to metabolize the lactose or milk sugar present in the milk.
+This leads to a production of lactic acid in the milk, the end product being yogurt.

-Yes, there are few differences in there texture, preparation techniques, durability, flavor and the most important COST.
+Yes, there are few differences in their texture, preparation techniques, durability, flavor and the most important COST.

 - Yogurt is an industrial product whereas curd can be prepared at home.

-- Fat free yogurts are available nowadays but curds which we get in Indian market are not fat free but can be low fat.
+- Fat-free yogurts are available nowadays, but curds which we get in and the Indian market are not fat-free but can be low fat.

 - One can find flavored yogurts in stores whereas curd is generally not flavored.